 When guests walk into Bali’s Ayana Resort and Spa, they are not-so-subtly nudged to unplug and recharge from the moment they check in.
 The popular resort’s newly implemented “In the Moment” program bans smartphones from the pool area in an effort to encourage guests to stay present during their vacation.

 This initiative follows a rising trend of hotels and resorts urging guests to eschew poolside screen time in favor of undistracted, tech-free vacationing.
 Getaway, a company that rents cabins in the woods, spurs guests to lock up their phones in tech boxes upon arrival.
-And a buzzy Swiss hotel chain is offering guests the option to book a “social media sitter,” who will post for you while you’re indulging in some scroll-free time off.
+A buzzy Swiss hotel chain offers guests the option to book a “social media sitter,” who will post for you while you’re indulging in some scroll-free time off.
+And after noticing an increase in guests’ poolside tech use, Wyndam Grand’s five U.S. resorts recently started offering special perks to those who put their devices in a locked pouch.
+Imagine handing in your device for the day and winning prime spots by the pool, complimentary snacks, and even a free return visit to the resort.

 “Vacations provide an opportunity to capitalize on one of the key contributors to our happiness: social connection,” Timothy Bono, Ph.D., a psychology professor at Washington University in St. Louis and author of When Likes Aren’t Enough: A Crash Course in the Science of Happiness, tells Thrive Global.
 “Unfortunately, technology often invites social comparison, which undermines happiness most strongly.”